-Five Acupressure Points for Healthy Blood Flow in Your Legs and Feet
+How to use Acupressure to Improve Blood Flow to Your Legs and Feet

 Have you noticed that your fingernails grow more quickly than your toenails?
 If not, the next time you clip your fingernails and toenails on the same day, take note of how quickly they grow.
 I'm confident that you'll find that your fingernails need another trim at least a few days before your toenails do.

 Are you curious about why your fingernails grow faster than your toenails?
 The answer is simple:

 Your upper extremities are closer to the pumping power of your heart than your lower extremities are, so your arms and hands enjoy better overall blood circulation than your legs and feet do.

 This tidbit on human anatomy and physiology illustrates how important your blood circulation is to the health of all of your cells.
 Better circulation almost always translates to quicker growth and repair of damaged cells.
 This is only logical of course, since the health of all of your cells is dependent on receiving a steady supply of oxygen and nutrients, as well as on having carbon dioxide and other waste products removed on a continual basis; your blood circulation is responsible for fulfilling both of these roles.